SillyTavern/SillyTavern-Docs/Usage/API Connections/novelai.md

 #### Not the instruct module?

-You can invoke the instruct module when you need it.
+You can invoke the Instruct module when you need it.
 Create a newline in your message, and put your instructions in curly brackets like this: `{ CharName is offended by that seemingly innocuous statement }` (the spaces are _required_ between the text and the brackets).
-Doing that will automatically switch the AI into the instruct module for a short time.
-You don't want to use the instruct module all the time because it tends to produce less creative output than the other modules, just when you need to guide the AI strongly in a particular direction.
+Doing that will automatically switch the AI into the Instruct module for a short time.
+You don't want to use the Instruct module all the time because it tends to produce less creative output than the other modules, just when you need to guide the AI strongly in a particular direction.

 #### Why do my responses keep getting cut off?

 NovelAI limits response length to ~150 tokens total, even if you set the slider higher than that.
 When it reaches the number of tokens in the slider or 150, whichever is lower, it will generate up to 20 more tokens, looking for a stop sequence or the end of a sentence, so there's an effective limit of 170 tokens for a response, at which point it will just stop, causing it to cut off.

 If it cuts off, you can select the continue option (in the three-line menu to the left of the text box) to get the character to continue their response.
+Or

 If the responses you want are more than 170 tokens, you can work around the limit like this: